 13:00 – 15:00 – Session 2: Memes as Means

-Presentations and panel discussion with Silvia dal Dosso (IT) & Noel David Nicolaus (DE), Isabel Löfgren (BR), Evelyn Austin (NL) and Clara Balaguer (PH), moderated by Inte Gloerich (NL).
+Presentations and discussion with Evelyn Austin, Clara Balaguer, Silvia dal Dosso & Noel David Nicolaus, and Isabel Löfgren, moderated by Inte Gloerich.

 However trivial and frivolous the meme might seem, its function as a cultural and communicative object deserves investigation.
 The meme can bear witness to shifts in language and cultural norms.
 Memes can function as political agent: spread like a virus and change sentiment, become a talking point, or set an agenda.
 Are memes the ammunition of online culture wars?
 Have they contributed to the normalization of the alt-right?
 How to study these symbols and tropes, and how to create our own?

 Using memes as a starting point, we look at online visual culture and how different popular communication styles have been incorporated into strategies of far-right movements.
 What are innovative ways to counter these movements on a transnational level?
 And how does the passing of Article 13 in the European Parliament affect our ability to freely express ourselves online?
 What does the meme have to say about positioning topical publications or research output?

 The World Wide Web of Gatekeepers

 The online environment is our main source for imparting and receiving information, making it hugely important for the functioning of our democracy.
 Increasingly, this environment is dominated by a few companies that act on an immense scale and with complete disregard for our privacy, freedom of expression, and safety.
 The regulatory response is lacking, with governments knowingly and unknowingly co-creating a world wide web of gates and gatekeepers, in which governments, corporations, and private entities have the power to exercise unparalleled control over the public debate.
 This talk will look into current challenges to our freedom of expression, how the open internet is under threat, and why you should care.